SuperFromND/iguana/README.md

 The resulting executable will be placed in the `bin` directory.

 ## Licensing
-Iguana, as well as its logo, are [available under the MIT License.](https://raw.githubusercontent.com/SuperFromND/iguana/main/LICENSE) <3
+Iguana's source code, as well as its logo, are [available under the MIT License.](https://raw.githubusercontent.com/SuperFromND/iguana/main/LICENSE) <3